Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Januari 2025 12.24.25 UTC
+- WIB: Kamis, 16 Januari 2025 13.31.51 UTC
-- WITA: Kamis, 16 Januari 2025 13.24.25 UTC
+- WITA: Kamis, 16 Januari 2025 14.31.51 UTC
-- WIT: Kamis, 16 Januari 2025 14.24.25 UTC
+- WIT: Kamis, 16 Januari 2025 15.31.51 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature